 YouTube Partner Programme application checklist

-Everyone can apply for YPP, but you do need to meet some of our guidelines.
+Everyone who meets our threshold can apply for YPP, but you do need to meet some of our guidelines to be considered.
 This checklist is meant to guide you through the application process.

 - Make sure that your channel follows our policies and guidelines.
-When you apply, you'll go through a standard review process to see whether your channel meets our policies and guidelines.
+When you apply, you'll go through a standard review process to check if your channel meets our policies and guidelines.
 Only channels that meet them will be accepted into the programme.
-We also constantly check channels in the programme to see whether they continue to meet our policies and guidelines.
+We also constantly check channels in the programme to make sure that they continue to meet our policies and guidelines.

 - Sign in to YouTube.

-- In the top right-hand corner, select your account icon > Creator Studio.
+- In the top right-hand corner, click your profile picture > YouTube Studio.

 - Get reviewed.
-When your channel meets the YouTube Partner Programme subscriber and watch hour threshold, it will automatically be put in a review queue.
-Our automated systems and human reviewers will then look at your channel's content to see whether it follows all our guidelines.
-You can check your application status at any time at https://www.youtube.com/account_monetization.
+Once you sign the YouTube Partner Programme terms and connect an AdSense account, your channel will automatically be put in a review queue.
+Our automated systems and human reviewers will then review your channel's content to check if it follows all of our guidelines.
+You can check your application status at any time at https://studio.youtube.com/channel/UC/monetization.

 - If you're accepted into YPP: Congratulations!
-Here's a list of FAQ that we get from creators who have just joined YPP.
+You can now set up ad preferences and enable monetisation on your uploads.
+Here's a list of FAQs that we get from creators who have just joined YPP.

-Once you meet our subscriber and watch time thresholds, your application will be put in a queue.
-Our human reviewers will look at your channel as a whole to see whether it meets our YouTube monetisation policies.
+Once you meet our subscriber and watch time thresholds, you've signed the YouTube Partner Programme terms and connected an AdSense account, your application will be put in a queue.
+Our human reviewers will assess your channel as a whole to check if it meets our YouTube monetisation policies.

-We'll get back to you with a decision once your channel has been reviewed (typically about one month after you meet the threshold).
+We'll get back to you with a decision once your channel is reviewed (typically about one month after you meet the threshold).

 Can you speed up my application?